WebWallen/node-db3-challenge/README.md

 Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top) using the **Google Chrome (or Chromium if you use Linux) browser** and write _SQL queries_ for the following requirements:

 - Display the ProductName and CategoryName for all products in the database.
-Shows 76 records.
+Shows 77 records.

+SELECT ProductName, CategoryName FROM Products
+JOIN Categories ON Products.CategoryID = Categories.CategoryID

 - Display the OrderID and ShipperName for all orders placed before January 9, 1997.
 Shows 161 records.

+SELECT * FROM Orders
+JOIN Shippers ON Orders.ShipperID = Shippers.ShipperID
+WHERE Orders.OrderDate < '1997-01-09';

 - Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.

+SELECT ProductName, Quantity FROM OrderDetails
+JOIN Products ON Products.ProductID = OrderDetails.ProductID
+WHERE OrderID = '10251'
+ORDER BY ProductName;

 - Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.

+SELECT OrderID, CustomerName AS Customer, LastName AS Employee FROM Orders JOIN Customers ON Orders.CustomerID = Customers.CustomerID JOIN Employees ON Orders.EmployeeID = Employees.EmployeeID;

 ### Database Methods